-Additionally, the bill stipulates that South Carolina businesses providing electronic communication services must comply with valid subpoenas, court orders, or warrants from other states as if they were issued by a South Carolina court.
-It also establishes that intentional violations of this section can result in contempt of court, while providing immunity to service providers acting in good faith in response to legal requests.
+Additionally, the bill stipulates that South Carolina businesses providing electronic communication services must comply with valid subpoenas or court orders from other states as if they were issued by a South Carolina court.
+It also includes provisions for penalties for intentional violations and grants immunity to service providers acting in good faith in response to legal requests.
 The bill clarifies that it does not expand the obligations of electronic communication service providers and ensures that any amendments do not affect pending legal actions or rights.
 The act will take effect upon approval by the Governor.

 Latest Version: 1-17-142